iSEE-Laboratory/EgoExo-Fitness/README.md

  ![](./img/dataset_intro.png)

 ## ⏬ Download
 To download the dataset, please sign the [License Agreement](./License_Agreement.pdf) and send it to liym266@mail2.sysu.edu.cn for downloading our datasets and raw annotations.
+The shared link will be expired in two weeks.
 Click [here](./Raw_annotations/README.md) to learn more details about the released dataset and the raw annotations.

 ## 📑 Citation